Defining Metadata

 Strategies for Deploying Metadata

-- Change Sets: To transfer metadata between environments, create and implement change sets.
+- Change Sets: To transfer Metadata between environments, create and implement change sets.
 This is easy to use and appropriate for minor adjustments.

 Typical Metadata Management Difficulties